ttamayo/CS205_Redfield/README.md

 A number of methods has been developed for computing the exciton dynamics of open quantum systems.
 The Aspuru-Guzik group at the Department of Chemistry and Chemical Biology has acquired some expertise on this topic and already developed some computational methods for computing the time evolution of excited states in such complexes.
 However, the so far implemented methods do not scale well beyond systems with more than 30 excitonic sites.

-Our goal is therefore to employ the Redfield method as a compromise of physical correctness and parallelizability to go beyond this limit and explore the space of large excited state systems.
+Our goal is therefore to employ the Redfield method as a compromise of physical correctness and parallelizability to go beyond this limit and explore the space of large excited state systems over longer time scales (i.e. achieve full-scale simulations).